Kotti/Kotti/docs/index.rst

 Kotti Documentation
 ===================

-Kotti is a user-friendly, nimble and extensible web content management system, based on Pyramid and SQLAlchemy.
+Kotti is a high-level, Pythonic web application framework based on Pyramid and SQLAlchemy.
+It includes an extensible Content Management System called the Kotti CMS.

 If you are a user of a Kotti system, and either found this page through browsing or searching, or were referred here, you will likely want to go directly to the `Kotti User Manual`_.

-The documentation below is for developers of Kotti.
+The documentation below is for developers of Kotti or applications built on top of it.

 First Steps
 -----------